 "I don't know what you're talking about," he said.
 "I don't even know how you got me in here!"

 "In all due time, I may inform you since it isn't as if you can escape this trap of ours.
 Do not worry, we shall leave your brother for the time being; the Portrait Ghosts are hankering to feed off an actual mortal since they do lack that precious life force of their own…"

 "F-feed off?"
 Mario stuttered.

-"In any case, there are numerous other ghosts about; this place does seem to be overrun with them, doesn't it?" said King Boo, completely ignoring Mario.
+"In any case, there are numerous other ghosts about; this place does seem to be overrun with them, doesn't it?"
+King Boo continued, completely ignoring Mario.
 "They will no doubt want to feed off Luigi as well.
-With all these spirits, it does impediment our own movement around the Mansion, unfortunately.
+With all these spirits, it does impediment our own movement around the Mansion unfortunately.
 This makes it somewhat difficult to get to Luigi ourselves but ah, well, let the other ghosts have a bit of fun."